 The United Way of Greater St. Louis, Inc. (United Way) provides funding for the Organization's activities.
 Notification of the succeeding year's funding is received by the Organization in December.
-Accordingly, the amount awarded for 2011 and 2010 of \$580,751 and \$574,501, was recorded as temporarily restricted contributions and related promises to give at December 31, 2011 and 2010, respectively (Note 7).
+Accordingly, the amounts awarded for 2012 and 2011 of \$588,751 and \$580,751, respectively, were recorded as temporarily restricted contributions and related promises to give at December 31, 2012 and 2011, respectively (Note 7).

 In 2011, the Organization received an unconditional promise to give for a permanent endowment from an individual to contribute \$1,000,000 over a five-year period.
 Payments began at the end of 2011 and will continue through the end of 2015.
-At December 31, 2011, \$800,000 of the promises to give and the discount of \$47,605 are included in permanently restricted net assets for education and career development programs.
+At December 31, 2012, \$600,000 of the promises to give and a discount of \$28,795 are included in permanently restricted net assets for education and career development programs.

 The Organization received a long-term conditional promise to give from a local corporation for approximately \$500,000 to establish an endowment for technology programs.
 Payments began in 2010 and will continue through 2014.
-Receipt of the funding each year is conditional upon the local corporation's continued financial success. \$100,000 was received in 2011 and 2010.
+Receipt of the funding each year is conditional upon the local corporation's continued financial success. \$100,000 was received in 2012 and 2011.